 That wait period means that you need extra cash to cover the pre-rebate cost of the system.
 Most people don’t have that amount of money sitting in the bank, so only a minority of people pay for solar this way.
 But if you can afford to, paying cash in many ways is the simplest way to go.

 Disadvantages of paying cash for your solar panels

 If you decide to pay cash, the main financial consideration is that you lose the opportunity of being able to invest the money you will spend on solar in an asset that might have a higher financial return than the cost of a loan.

 For example, let’s say you need $10,000 to pay for your photovoltaic system.
 You go to the bank, and they tell you that you can get a 4.5% rate on a home equity loan.
 If your $10,000 would have otherwise have gone into a 401(k) retirement plan, and your retirement portfolio is averaging a 6% return, you might come out ahead financially by contributing to your retirement account (especially because it’s tax-deferred) and then taking out the loan to pay for your solar panels.

 Get a traditional loan

-Two traditional loan options include a home equity loan and a home equity line of credit.
+Another option is to go to a bank or online lender and get a traditional loan.
+Two options include a home equity loan and a home equity line of credit.
 Covering the ins-and-outs of personal finanace is outside the scope of this website, so read this article by Business Insider that explains how these loan products work and how they differ.